On graphs with modularity zero or near-zero: Introduction

 \section{Introduction}

-The modularity $\q(G)$ of a graph $G$ was introduced by Newman and Girvan in 2004~\cite{NewmanGirvan}, to give a measure of how well $G$ can be divided into `communities', and now is at the heart of the most popular algorithms used to cluster real data~\cite{popular}.
+The modularity $\q(G)$ of a graph $G$ was introduced by Newman and Girvan in 2004~\cite{NewmanGirvan}, to give a measure of how well $G$ can be divided into `communities', and now modularity is at the heart of the most popular algorithms used to cluster real data~\cite{popular}, including the Louvain~\cite{louvain} and Leiden~\cite{traag2019louvain} algorithms.
 See Section~\ref{subsec.defns} below for precise definitions and further discussion.

-We are interested here in the modularity of very dense graphs, complete bipartite graphs, and very dense random graphs.
+We are interested here in the question of which graphs have modularity zero or near zero.
 We saw in~\cite{ERmod} that for suitable random graphs~$R_n$, if the average degree of~$R_n$ tends to $\infty$ as $n \to \infty$ then $\q(R_n) \to 0$ in probability -- details are given below.
 But when is $\q(R_n)>0$ whp and when is it actually 0 whp?
+(For a sequence of events $A_n$ we say that $A_n$ holds \emph{with high probability (whp)} if $\pr(A_n) \to 1$ as $n \to \infty$.)
 A key step in understanding this is deterministic.

-It is known~\cite{nphard} and easy to see that complete graphs have modularity 0.
-(Complete multipartite graphs also have modularity 0, see~\cite{majstorovic2014note,bolla2015spectral}.)
-Graphs which are close to a complete graph in that there are very few missing edges also have modularity 0.
+It is known~\cite{nphard} and easy to see that complete graphs have modularity zero.
+Graphs which are close to a complete graph in that there are very few missing edges also have modularity zero.
 We give the precise threshold in Theorem~\ref{thm.detmod0} below.

 Each graph $G$ with at most 3 vertices has modularity $\q(G)=0$.
 (By convention a graph $G$ with no edges has $\q(G)=0$.)
 The 4-vertex path has modularity $\frac16$, and the 4-vertex graph consisting of two disjoint edges has modularity $\frac12$; and indeed for each $n \geq 4$ there is an $n$-vertex graph $G$ with $\q(G)>0$.
-Given an integer~$n \geq 4$, let $f(n)$ be the least number of edges missing from any $n$-vertex graph $G$ with $\q(G)>0$.
+Given an integer~$n \geq 4$, let $f^{\rm q}(n)$ be the least number of edges missing from any $n$-vertex graph $G$ with $\q(G)>0$.

+\begin{thm} For each $n \geq 4$ we have $f^q(n)=\lfloor n/2 \rfloor +1$. \end{thm} This theorem corrects Lemma~9 and the corresponding part of Theorem~2 in~\cite{trajanovski2012maximum}, which in the notation here says that $f^q(n) \geq n-2$ : see Section~\ref{subsec.prev_work} below for details.
+We also give results on how slight changes to the definition of modularity affect the result in Theorem~\ref{thm.detmod0} -- see the table in Figure~\ref{fig.mod_variants} on page~\pageref{fig.mod_variants} for a summary.